widewind2015/ecspi_ili9341/README.md

 Build the demo with `./build_ddr_release.sh` as LVGL needs large RAM more than on-chip TCM.
 The demo will run on the DDR RAM of Verdin iMX8M Plus.

 `m7bootddr` is defined in U-Boot.
-Fetch M7 firmware from a TFTP server and load it to 0x80000000 which is at DR RAM.
+Fetch M7 firmware from a TFTP server and load it to `0x80000000` which is at DDR RAM.
 ```
 Verdin iMX8MP # print m7bootddr
 m7bootddr=tftp 0x80000000 m7.bin; dcache flush; bootaux 0x80000000